 Dr. Susanna Mendlow

 Susanna Mendlow is a versatile performer, arranger, and educator living in Washington D.C.
-She is a founding member of both Kassia Music and DS al Cello and is the current cellist for QuinTango.
+She is a founding member of both Kassia Music and Cello, World and is the current cellist for QuinTango.
 Susanna plays a variety of musical styles, including western classical, ethnic folk, tango, and pop.
 As both a soloist and chamber musician, she has performed extensively throughout the United States, Europe, Mexico, and Central Asia.